vuejs/vitepress/docs/en/guide/custom-theme.md

 }
 ```

-If the theme requires special VitePress config, you will need to also extend it in your own config:
+If the theme requires a special VitePress config, you will need to also extend it in your own config:

 ```ts
 // .vitepress/config.ts